Democrats’ issue No. 1 in Senate race: Kill the filibuster - NewsBreak

 “There are a number of things we want to address.
 Right now we are concerned with getting things done,” the Reverend Alyn E. Waller, the church’s senior pastor, told the candidates before asking them whether they support ending or amending the filibuster.

-All three candidates in front of Waller vowed to vote to end , a limitless debate that can prevent the Senate from voting on legislation unless its members can muster a three-fifths majority vote.
+All three candidates in front of Waller vowed to vote to end the filibuster, a limitless debate that can prevent the Senate from voting on legislation unless its members can muster a three-fifths majority vote.

 In the 100-member chamber, that means 60 votes are needed to end filibusters against nearly all types of legislation.
-That included that Democrats and civil rights leaders say is vital to protecting democracy.
+That included Wednesday night’s blockade of voting legislation that Democrats and civil rights leaders say is vital to protecting democracy.

 Jeff Bartos, a Republican candidate for Senate, raised the need to preserve the filibuster when asked last week at a Lawrence County GOP candidates’ forum about his top legislative priorities if elected.

-Without the filibuster, “disastrous” bills could become law, Bartos told the crowd, including Democrats’ in Congress that Republicans characterize as a way for Democrats to help themselves win elections.
+Without the filibuster, “disastrous” bills could become law, Bartos told the crowd, including Democrats’ voting legislation in Congress that Republicans characterize as a way for Democrats to help themselves win elections.

 “Rest assured, every Democrat running for this seat will blow up the filibuster on Day One” in office, Bartos said.
 “So that’s priority number one, to stop mayhem from ensuing.”